mogrim-91/hacker-news-2/README.md

 ### Tested by

-Jonathan Larsson: All features working fine for me using both Brave & Firefox
+- Jonathan Larsson: All features working fine for me using both Brave & Firefox
+- Dante Mogrim

 ### Code Review by Sandra Danielsson

 Write code review here :)
+- **index.php:L25** This code is bad! (this was just an example) -
+-
+-
+-
+-
+-
+-
+-
+-